 Besides editing materials, an editor also needs a high understanding of the best publishing practices and basic web coding knowledge such as HTML or XML.

 Remember that a detail-oriented mindset is a requirement for technical writers, while other soft skills are valuable additions.
-But for a successful editor, all of the mentioned soft skills are a requirement.
+But for a successful editor, all of the mentioned soft and technical skills are a requirement.

 A technical editor needs to have a clear understanding of user persona targeting.
 Before a product goes out to the market, the editor and their technical writers act as test users.
 Meaning that technical writers need to put themselves into the user’s position before writing content.

-The job of a technical editor isn’t easy.
-No matter if you’re editing and/or writing articles for a science magazine that requires deep research or user manuals for SaaS companies, you need a deep understanding of the specific field on the top of the necessary editing skills.
+In conclusion, the job of a technical editor isn’t easy.
+No matter if you’re editing and/or writing articles for a science magazine that requires deep research or user manuals for SaaS companies, you need a deep understanding of the specific field on top of the necessary editing skills.

 But that’s the exact reason why you might decide to be a technical editor over other related careers and jobs.
 You start developing an in-depth understanding of the corresponding field by specializing yourself (even as a technical writer).